santhosh3/Project1/README.md

 ### Authentication
 - Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
 If the validation fails, return a suitable error message with a corresponding HTTP status code
-- Protected routes are create a blog, edit a blog, get the list of blogs, delete a blog(s)
+- Protected routes are create a blog, edit a blog, , delete a blog(s),  get the list of blogs
 - Set the token, once validated, in the request - `x-api-key`
 - Use a middleware for authentication purpose.

 ### Authorisation